KaltWulx/fan_dell_optiplex/README.md

-# DeltaFlow: Dell Optiplex Intelligent Fan Control
+# Dell Optiplex Intelligent Fan Control

-**DeltaFlow** is a sophisticated Bash-based daemon designed to take control of the system fan on Dell Optiplex machines (and other hardware using the `dell_smm_hwmon` driver).
+**This tool** is a sophisticated Bash-based daemon designed to take control of the system fan on Dell Optiplex machines (and other hardware using the `dell_smm_hwmon` driver).
 It replaces the often aggressive or unresponsive BIOS fan curves with a smooth, physics-based control algorithm.

 ## 🎯 Objective

 The primary goal is to achieve **silence** during normal operation without compromising **performance** or **safety**.

-Unlike simple linear scripts, DeltaFlow uses advanced control theory concepts:
+Unlike simple linear scripts, this controller uses advanced control theory concepts:
 *   **Feed-Forward:** Anticipates heat by reading CPU Load before the temperature actually rises.
 *   **Derivative Control:** Reacts to the *speed* of temperature change (velocity and acceleration), catching spikes early.
 *   **Hysteresis & Smoothing:** Prevents the annoying "revving" sound (hunting) common in BIOS controllers.